webplatformco/project-class-partials/prior-art.md

 It is notable that Cocktail attempts to address naming conflicts via composition:

 > Cocktail automatically ensures that methods defined in your mixins do not obliterate the corresponding methods in your classes.
 This is accomplished by wrapping all colliding methods into a new method that is then assigned to the final composite object.
+> [...]
+> The return value of the composite function is the last non-undefined return value from the chain of colliding functions.

 Issues:
 - no way for a mixin to run code at element construction time or subclass definition time (at least not without some sort of convention, like e.g. an `init()` method or similar that the implementing class needs to call).